marbetschar/marco.betschart.name/areas/knowledge-management/zettelkasten.md

 Whenever you add a note, make sure to link it to already existing notes.

 {% hint style="danger" %}
-> "each note is just an element that derives its quality from the network of links in the system.
-A note that is not connected to the network will be lost, will be forgotten by the Zettelkasten" - Niklas Luhmann
+"A note that is not connected to the network will be lost, will be forgotten by the Zettelkasten" **- Niklas Luhmann**
 {% endhint %}

 ### 4. Explain links between notes